Eligibility Criteria for Minor Consent Services

 NOAs are to be issued for each month a Medi-Cal eligibility determination is made.

 The MC 239 V is the appropriate NOA to use for Minor Consent situations.
 This NOA has the citation sections pre-populated on the form.
-The EW should advise the applicant to read and destroy the NOA if confidentiality may be at risk due to their living situation.
+The SSBS should advise the applicant to read and destroy the NOA if confidentiality may be at risk due to their living situation.

-EWs may also use the county form, Medi-Cal Approval Notice (SCD 1225) (8/97).
+SSBS may also use the county form, Medi-Cal Approval Notice (SCD 1225) (8/97).

 Reminder: All minor consent cases are confidential.
 Notices of Action (NOAs) or paper BIC cards shall not be sent to the home address, to preserve the confidentiality of the minor’s case.